 Brian, 43, wound up in the hospital after being diagnosed with HIV.
 But soon, doctors had his disease under control.
 He rebounded, went back to work, and began to feel “invincible.”
 Quitting his three decade smoking habit was hardly a priority.

-Then Brian had a stroke and nearly lost his life.
+Then and nearly lost his life.

 “We know from a large surveillance project running here that the prevalence of smoking among people with HIV in care is about 42 percent,” said Dr. John T. Brooks, an HIV specialist with the CDC.